Montecri/GNSSTimeServer/src/PTP/README.md

 ## 🧪 Measuring sub-microsecond honestly (📡 PTP)

 A grandmaster's accuracy claim is only as good as the instrument measuring it.
 A software-timestamping slave on a generic PC would drown sub-microsecond behaviour in its own kernel jitter — so the measurement instrument has to be at least as good as the device under test.
-The project therefore includes a **companion slave unit on identical ESP32-P4 hardware**, with its own hardware-timestamped state machine, servo, OLED, button, LEDs, and web dashboard reporting offset, path delay, and lock quality.
+The project, therefore, includes a **companion slave unit on identical ESP32-P4 hardware**, with its own hardware-timestamped state machine, servo, OLED, button, LEDs, and web dashboard reporting offset, path delay, and lock quality.

 ```
    ┌──────────────────┐                    ┌──────────────────┐